• Menu

 How Your Dog Has Evolved From Its Ancestors

-Over the course of their evolution, dogs’ digestive systems have adapted to allow them to digest starches, making dogs omnivorous to a degree, but they still maintain a strong predisposition toward carnivorousness.
+Over the course of their evolution, dogs’ digestive systems have adapted to allow them to digest starches.
+This makes dogs omnivorous to a degree, but they still maintain a strong predisposition toward carnivorousness.
 While dogs are notorious for wolfing down nearly anything you put in front of them, their ancestral bias is for a raw, varied, lean-protein- and nutrient-dense diet.

 But let’s forget about science and focus on what your adorable, lovable and ever-faithful pooch needs to be its healthiest, happiest, most energetic self.

 Like humans, dogs feel and function better when they eat what they need to enjoy optimal health.
-Click To Tweet Herein invites the expression “lucky dog,” because, often unlike healthy human food, healthy dog food is what dogs naturally prefer.
-Many humans might choose a plate of nachos over a salad – but dogs love the foods that are naturally best for them – high quality raw, lean muscle meats, marrow-rich bones, and organ meats that support a dog’s digestion and health.
+Herein invites the expression “lucky dog,” because, often unlike healthy human food, healthy dog food is what dogs naturally prefer.
+Many humans might choose a plate of nachos over a salad – but dogs love the foods that are naturally best for them.
+They thrive on high quality raw, lean muscle meats, marrow-rich bones, and organ meats that support a dog’s digestion and health.

 Dogs instinctively like raw feeding and desire the foods that will give them shining coats, bright, clear eyes, strong teeth and bones and fewer trips to the vet.